Matthew Green (British politician)

-Matthew Roger Green (born 12 April 1970, Shropshire) is a former British politician.
+Matthew Roger Green (born 12 April 1970) is a British politician.
 He was the Liberal Democrat Member of Parliament for Ludlow from 2001 to 2005, and his party's spokesman on the Office of the Deputy Prime Minister.

 Parliamentary career

 He contested Wolverhampton South West in 1997 and was a councillor prior to his election to parliament.

 Green was elected MP for Ludlow at the 2001 United Kingdom general election, with a majority of 1,630.
 He was the first Liberal to represent Ludlow since 1886.
 Green was appointed the party's spokesman on youth affairs in November 2001, and was spokesman on the Office of the Deputy Prime Minister between 2002 and 2003.
 He lost his seat to the Conservative, Philip Dunne, in the 2005 general election.

 On 25 February 2006, he was selected as the Lib Dem candidate for Ludlow at the next general election but in May 2007 Green stood down as candidate owing to the rapid growth of his new business, Green Planning Solutions LLP.
 His brother Nathaniel Green was the Lib Dem candidate for Shrewsbury and Atcham at the 2019 general election.